A class of cubic hypersurfaces and quaternionic K\"ahler manifolds of co-homogeneity one: Abstract

 Thus, the possible values for $k$ that do not exclude the possibility for $h$ to be hyperbolic, the respective requirements for the possibly hyperbolic points, and the corresponding polynomials are (recall $n\geq 3$):

 The polynomials in A), B), and C) are, in fact, hyperbolic, as seen by specifying a hyperbolic point:

-These three series of polynomials are, in the same order, the first three cases $a)$, $b)$, and $c)$ of this proposition.
-The polynomials in D) are not hyperbolic, since the specified conditions are not compatible with $h>0$.
+These three series of polynomials are, corresponding to the above order $A)$, $B)$, and $C)$, the first three cases $d)$, $e)$, and $c)$ of this proposition.
+The polynomials in $D)$ are not hyperbolic, since the specified conditions are not compatible with $h>0$.
 We will now describe the sets $\mathcal{H}(h)$.

 In case $A)$, the set of hyperbolic points of $\bR^{n+1}$ with respect to $h$ was described by the inequalities $x_1>0$ and $h<4x_1^3$.
 The second inequality follows from the first since $Q_1^{n+1}\le x_1^2$.
 This shows that $\mathcal{H}(h)=\{h=1,\ x_1>0\}$, which has one connected component.
 To see this consider for fixed $u=(x_2,\ldots,x_{n+1})\in\mathbb{R}^{n}$ the function